sanctuarycomputer/style/README.md

 ## React and Tailwind

-At sanctuary we prefer stable technologies over new shiny ones.

-When appending utility class names - use the package [classnames](https://github.com/JedWatson/classnames).

 ### Conditional classnames

 When applying conditional classnames to our components, stray away from using ternary and instead use the [classnames](https://github.com/JedWatson/classnames) package.